 Rafael De Alba once again shares his thoughts and comments with you and judges this year's entries.
 He is also going to oslo 2010 so maybe you will have a chance to have a chat with him!
-He treid his luck in the Spanish selection this year with Chelsea Boy, last year with One more chance and even covered one of the songs in the Finnish final, De tu lado
+He treid his luck in the Spanish selection this year with Chelsea Boy, last year with One more chance and even covered one of the songs in the Finnish final, De tu lado.

 I look forward to this year’s contest.
 For starters, there is a great variety of genres: musical theatre style from Spain, Poland, Norway, Belarus; folk entries from Finland, Serbia or Greece; contemporary numbers from Sweden, Germany or Estonia; good old-fashioned pop from Cyprus, Denmark or Armenia, plus a couple of decent dance numbers.
 Some complain about the proliferation of ballads this year, but it is likely that the voting in the semi finals will filter some of them out and will deliver a well-balanced final.
 However, I do think we saw better quality songs in Moscow overall.